 How many police suicides are there each year?
 There are between 125 – 150 police suicides each year.
 In 2008 there were 141, 2009 had 143 and, in 2012, there were 126 police suicides.
 In 2016, it was reduced to 108.
 These numbers are the result of three years of study.
 There is no reason to exaggerate them.
 They are high enough.
 For more details, read the Police Suicide Study 2008 – 2012.
 Two to three times as many officers commit suicide than are killed by the guns of felons (emphasis–not “than die in the line of duty”).

 What is the police suicide rate?
 For 2012 (126 police suicides nationally) the suicide rate was approximately 14/100/000.
 In 2016, it was 12.3/100,000.
 Again, for those who claim the rate is much higher (400 to 500 suicides equals a rate of 60/100,000), there is no reason (or mathematical logic) for such exaggeration.
 It’s high enough, already.

 How many police suicides are work related?
 None—or so say most chiefs of police.
 According to departments across the US in 2008 and 2009, not a single police suicide was attributed to the stress and trauma of the job.
 Since then, “several” departments have acknowledge the presence of work-related posttraumatic stress disorder in departments.

 Chiefs do acknowledge that police work is a highly stressful, traumatic job.
 They admit the job the work can cause severe emotional trauma and PTSD (some departments still try to “outlaw” PTSD claims).
 When a suicide occurs on a department, however, too many forget all this.
 Even in the most obvious case of horrific trauma on the job, few want to admit the possibility that the death had anything to do with the job.
 Instead, it was a “weakness” on the part of the officer.
 The officer had personal problems.
-It was the spouse’s fault.
+It was the spouse’s fault, or charges were pending.
 It certainly had nothing to do with PTSD from the job.